 Source: Bed Bath & Beyond email

 Also, make sure you are only using coupons if that isn’t going to harm your financial margins, or harm your brand image.
-You can segment customers into bargain hunters versus high-value customers, and send coupons only to those who usually only buy when there’s a discount to be had – and not to those high-value customers, who might think lowly of your brand if you do.
+You can segment customers into bargain hunters versus high-value customers, and send coupons only to those who usually only buy when there’s a discount to be had – and not to those high-value customers, where it might cheapen your brand and affect your bottomline.

-Fracture uses a gamification strategy, in which loyal customers can win a happy Thanksgiving prize if they are subscribed to their opt-in email marketing.
-This works as new customers who have heard of this campaign are likely to want to opt-in to your email marketing campaigns, hoping to win a Thanksgiving gift or maybe a different gift in future email campaigns.
+Online photo printing company Fracture uses a gamification strategy, in which loyal customers can win a prize if they are opted in to their email marketing.
+This works as new customers are likely to subscribe for a chance to win a Thanksgiving gift or maybe a different prize in future email campaigns.

 Source: Fracture email

-5) Rover reminds customers which pet sitters are available in the area
+5) Rover helps customers find local pet sitters

 Maybe you’re traveling back to your parents’ home and they’re allergic to your pet.
-Or maybe it is too far to travel.
-Either way, Rover knows you may need a pet sitter to look after your beloved pet.
+Or maybe it’s too far to travel for your furry friend.
+Either way, Rover knows you may need a sitter to look after your beloved pet.

-In fact, they even include a link to ‘search local sitters’ in their Thanksgiving emails, leading customers to their website that makes use of geotargeting.
-In this case, it means that when customers search for pet sitters on their website, the website can automatically show where the nearest pet sitters are to them at that moment.
-This makes it easy for customers to find people in their area qualified to help.
+They include a link to ‘search local sitters’ in their Thanksgiving emails, leading customers to their website that makes use of geotargeting.
+When customers search for pet sitters on their website, it automatically shows the nearest pet sitters based on the user’s geolocation.

 Source: Rover email

-This tactic could work for searching for customers’ closest brick-and-mortar store, if you are a retailer or travel agent.
+Geotargeting also works well to drive footfall to the customer’s closest brick-and-mortar store, if you are a multi-channel retailer or travel agent.
+Or to recommend holidays that depart from the customer’s nearest airport.
 The options are endless, so we encourage you to be creative!

 6) Card Factory eases purchase anxiety

 Card Factory has lots of holiday season cards, and in this email they highlight their Thanksgiving day cards range.
-Crucially, they also include their high service and product rating at the bottom, making sure customers feel reassured that Card Factory is a trustworthy company to buy from.
+Crucially, they also include their high Feefo service and product rating at the bottom, so customers feel reassured that Card Factory is a trustworthy company to buy from.

 Source: Card Factory email

-In the Thanksgiving email below, Crate&Barrel makes use of user-generated content (UGC), by including a feed of images that were made and posted by their customers on Instagram.
-Similarly to the example above, this creates trust for new customers with the company, as well as showing gratitude to loyal customers.
+In the Thanksgiving email below, furniture store Crate&Barrel makes use of user-generated content (UGC) by including a feed of images that were taken and posted by their customers on Instagram.
+Similarly to the customer ratings example above, this creates trust for new customers with the company, and shows gratitude to loyal customers.

-They also include an opt-in option for SMS messaging, and include a 10% off incentive, allowing them to fill their database with the most loyal subscribers.
+They also include an opt-in option for SMS messaging, and include a 10% off incentive, allowing them to grow their database with highly engaged subscribers.

-Finally, they also make use of personalized product recommendations, showing shoppers products that are ‘loved by shoppers like you’.
-This technique works because customers are more likely to follow the wisdom of the crowd, and will therefore be more likely to buy the products from this Thanksgiving email as that’s what others have done as well.
+Finally, Crate&Barrel also make use of personalized product recommendations, showing shoppers products that are ‘loved by shoppers like you’.
+This technique works because customers are more likely to follow the wisdom of the crowd, and will therefore be more likely to convert.

 Source: Crate&Barrel email